Scene-aware Unity Save system

 To connect all of this together, we need to think about how the actual saving and loading algorithm will work.
 Both will work similarly.
 We will iterate through the game object tree depth-first, all the while keeping track of the scope of the current game object.
 When we are saving, we will actually be building the scope data from nothing, as opposed to when loading which matches the existing save scope data against the game object hierarchy.
 Every scope will contain a dictionary mapping unique identifiers to their saved object.
 Saving involves taking any implementation of ISaveableData, and assigning data into the scope's dictionary: saveScopeData[saveable.UniqueSaveIdentifier] = saveable.GetSaveObject().
 Loading is similar: saveable.SetupFromSaveObject(saveScopeData[saveable.UniqueSaveIdentifier]) .

 With this new save system setup, the work of saving objects and repeated duplicates of objects is offloaded into the hierarchies in the scene.
-In addition, it reinforces separation of concerns!
+In addition, it reinforces the separation of concerns!
 Any system in-game can implement this interface, and no special controller/manager is required.

 Did you like it?
 Why don't you try also...